npolshakova/kgateway-community/README.md

 # K8sGateway Community

+# 🚧 NOTE: This project is in the process of being donated to the CNCF and is not affiliated with the Kubernetes project. 🚧

 Welcome!
 K8sGateway is excited you are interested in our community.

 K8sGateway is an open source, cloud-native Layer 7 proxy that is based on [Envoy](https://www.envoyproxy.io/).
 The K8sGateway project implements gateway routing by using [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/) resources.